warden-protocol/wardenprotocol/docs/docs/build-an-oapp/quick-start.md

 ---EDIT---

+Contents:

-A guide explaining how to start building using an npx command for creating a smart contract (once we have it).
+- A guide explaining how to start building using an npx command for creating a smart contract (once we have it).